sunkor/home-sensor/sensor-alerts/README.md

    ```bash
    npm install
    ```
 2. Configure the environment variables (see below).
+By default, email alerts are enabled and SMS alerts are disabled.
 When running outside Docker, set `REDIS_HOST` to `localhost`; use `redis` only when running inside a Docker network.
 3. Start the service:
    ```bash
    npm start